Consensys/docs-template/docs/contribute/format-markdown.md

 Guidelines for formatting Markdown help writers and reviewers navigate the documentation source code and review changes.
 Refer to the following guidelines when formatting Markdown in ConsenSys documentation.
+You can also see how to use [Docusaurus Markdown features](use-docusaurus-features.md#markdown-features).

 ## File names